 The home button may have lost most (or all) of its mechanical features.
 It will apparently support several haptic features providing feedback for simple and more complex operations.
 The button is powered by what Apple calls the “Taptic Engine”.
 My hope is that Apple reinforces this thing more given how important it is to the overall experience.

 The Camera is probably the biggest set of advancements with this new phone.
 Apple seems to continually prioritize what these cameras can do, and while the megapixels don’t rival other phones out there, the integration between software and hardware makes them the best of what you can get.
-Here we get better color spectrum, a larger aperture, 12 Megapixels, a faster sensor, stabilization, and even an API to shoot in RAW DNG for third party apps.
+Here we get a better colour spectrum, a larger aperture, 12 Megapixels, a faster sensor, stabilization, and even an API to shoot in RAW DNG for third-party apps.
 This is a huge step forward for photography and these phones.
 Also, the Facetime camera is 7 MegaPixel.

-The Retina Display is 25% brighter and 3d touch is integrated.
+The Retina Display is 25% brighter and the 3d touch is integrated.
 The “Wide Color Gamut” is better displayed on this device I would imagine.
-The Instagram’s demo started, and some of what their doing integrate this is pretty impressive.
+Instagram’s demo started, and some of what they’re doing to integrate this is pretty impressive.
 I look forward to seeing what apps like Pure and Camera Plus come up with.

-Stereo Speakers (one on bottom and one on top) should improve the audio experience over the old single speaker model.
-I think we’re going to have to heard it to see how much better this is.
+Stereo Speakers (one on the bottom and one on top) should improve the audio experience over the old single speaker model.
+I think we’re going to have to hear it to see how much better this is.
 Removing the audio jack probably enabled this to happen.